theodoreOnzGit/spiceSharpFluidFlowSolver/tests/systemCurveGeneratingSolver/README.md

 I want to check if putting 3 pipes in parallel using spiceSharp's default solvers would yield the same mass flowrate values as the FluidParallelSubCircuit solvers.

-First test of course, i need the subcircuit to work as per normal in a normal test.

 # issues